sarit-chaet-hudis/diceapp/README.md

 # A two-player hot-seat dice game

 Players choose how many times to roll the dice and whoever gets faster to the target score- wins!
-The catch is, if you roll 6-6 or any other double, you lose all the points of the current round.
+The catch is, if you roll 6-6 or any other double, you lose all the points of the current round, and lose your turn.

 responsive and tested for desktop and mobile.